johnconwell/dither2/README.md

 A command line interface application that provides several image processing functions that can be applied to PNG images.

 ## Usage
 Use the `dither` command followed by the input and output flags and any number of optional flags.
-Specifying multiple optional flags will apply them to the input image in the order they are listed.
 See the example section for a detailed look at use cases.

 ## CLI
 `dither [options]`